rwijtvliet/maptra/README.md

 Some example maps I've created with a friend's appartment as the starting point:

+Route to various locations:
 ![image](examples/lines_on_color_medium.png)

+How fast you get to those locations:
 ![image](examples/voronoi_speed_medium.png)

+How long it takes to get there, plus the route, in a trippy color scheme:
 ![image](examples/trippy_medium.png)

 ## What you need